Finding the best cappuccino maker is exactly like buying a car.

 1. Breville Barista Express - Our Pick

 Whenever someone asks me for a cappuccino machine recommendation, my first pick is always the Barista Express.
 This is because the Barista Express will satisfy the requirements for the majority of coffee lovers while balancing price, features, and durability.

-The Breville Barista Express is a semi-automatic cappuccino maker with a built in coffee grinder.
+The Breville Barista Express is a semi-automatic cappuccino maker with a built in electric coffee bean grinder.
 This is great as it promotes consistency, saves bench space, and saves you money by not having to buy a separate grinder.